Our Cucumber Salad with Mayo and Sour Cream takes cool, crisp cucumbers and mixes them in a light and refreshing homemade dressing.

-Creamy cucumber salad with mayo and sour cream was the most popular side dish recipe at our family reunion this summer!
+Creamy cucumber salad with mayo and sour cream, also known as Creamed Cucumbers was the most popular cold side dish salad recipe at our family reunion this summer!

 This creamy dressing is in the ranch dressing family, but with a more mild flavor.
 The salad has a cool refreshing cucumber taste, like cucumber water in a more creamy solid form.

 If you have lots of cucumbers this cucumber salad with sour cream is a great solution to help use them up.
 A lot of people like to make pickles in their garden, but if a few of them get away this is an easy solution for using several cucumbers.

 Firm cucumbers will last for 2 – 3 days in the refrigerator.
 Excess liquid and dressing may need to be drained each day.
 There is a high water content in cucumbers that will leak out after being cut.